yext/pages-starter-react-locations/README.md

 This command will generate a production build of your site, so you can ensure there are no build errors or unexpected behavior.
 This build step replicates the production build environment used in the Yext system, and serves your data at `localhost:8000`.

 In practice, development builds (via `npm run dev`) and production builds compile and bundle assets differently.
 For local development, ES Modules are loaded directly by the browser, allowing fast iteration during local development and also allows for hot module replacement (HMR).
 Other things like CSS are also loaded directly by the browser, including linking to sourcemaps.
 During a production build all of the different files are compiled (via ESBuild for jsx/tsx) and minified, creating assets as small as possible so that the final html files load quickly when served to a user.
+Tree-shaking also occurs during the build step, in which any unused dependencies are removed from your final build.

 ### Other Useful commands